-The well-being of our children is the most important aspect of school life at Hazlegrove.
-As a team of adults, caring for children, we continually strive to keep the children and their happiness, in the forefront of all that we do, think and say.
+It is all about the family feel at Hazlegrove and the well-being of our children is the most important aspect of school life.
+As a team of adults, caring for children, we continually strive to keep the children and their happiness, at the forefront of all that we do, think and say.

 We ensure that our boarding environment is one where: